hadcomfort/hadcomfort.github.io/advisor/ownservice_tp_campaignmedal.md

 ---
 layout: default
-title: Own Service: Campaign Medal for 5-Point Preference
+title: "Own Service: Campaign Medal for 5-Point Preference"
 ---

 You indicated service in a campaign or expedition for which a campaign medal has been authorized (e.g., Armed Forces Expeditionary Medal).
 This service can qualify for 5-point preference (TP) if other conditions, including a minimum service duration for some, are met.
 (Refer to OPM Vet Guide Appendix A for a list of qualifying medals/campaigns).